Infinitecoin (IFC) Price Hits $0.0001 on Major Exchanges

-Infinitecoin (CURRENCY:IFC) traded down 1% against the US dollar during the one day period ending at 14:00 PM Eastern on January 29th.
-Over the last week, Infinitecoin has traded 15.2% lower against the US dollar.
-One Infinitecoin coin can currently be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
-Infinitecoin has a total market capitalization of $9.27 million and $15.00 worth of Infinitecoin was traded on exchanges in the last day.
+Infinitecoin (CURRENCY:IFC) traded down 17.4% against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on January 30th.
+One Infinitecoin coin can now be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Infinitecoin has traded down 28.4% against the U.S. dollar.
+Infinitecoin has a total market capitalization of $7.57 million and approximately $1,099.00 worth of Infinitecoin was traded on exchanges in the last 24 hours.

 - Aricoin (ARI) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.